cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   activities occurred indoors.
 Item C13a was similarly replaced with item C13c to reflect mask use during those indoor activities.
 * Items C6 and C8 were changed to refer to the past 7 days, rather than the past 5 days, to be consistent with other items on the survey.
+They were renamed to C6a and C8a to reflect this change.
 * Typos were fixed in Q67 and Q78.

 #### Removed Items